Wang Yihan (figure skater): Personal life

-Wang has cited Mao Shimada and Shin Ji-a as figure skating role models.
+She cites Mao Shimada and Shin Ji-a as her figure skating role models.

 Career

 Early career

 In 2015, following the successful bid for Wang's home city of Beijing to host the 2022 Winter Olympics, figure skating in China saw a sudden surge in popularity.
 This encouraged a then five-year-old Wang to try the sport for herself.
 During her first year of figure skating, she would constantly travel between the Shijingshan, Haidian, and Chaoyang districts since each public rink in Beijing often became too crowded for her to get sufficient practice time in one place.
 It was not until 2016 when Wang was able to join the Beijing Xinghong Ao Skating Club.
 There, Gao Weijun became her coach.

 She debuted as an advanced novice skater at the 2022 Chinese Novice Championships, where she won silver.
 The following year, she won another silver medal at the 2023 Chinese Novice Championships.